Why cornerstone content – also known as pillar pages – should replace your SEO strategy

 There is an old joke in the digital marketing industry when it comes to using Search Engine Optimization (SEO) keywords: it’s been real; it’s been fun, but it ain’t been real fun.
 This pretty much sums up the on-again, off-again relationship with the almighty practice of SEO keywords.
 In recent years, most SEO pros have focused less on SEO keywords and more on high-quality cornerstone content — or pillar pages.

 A cornerstone is defined in the masonry world as a stone that unites two walls, forming the base of a building.
 Similarly, a cornerstone page in the world of SEO is an incredible, thoughtful, well-researched piece of content that links to other multiple pieces of content.
 These articles are often referred to as evergreen content, because they serve as a lasting piece of information that drive visitors from a variety of other sources back to that pillar page.
-When looking to rank high in search engine results in Bluffton SC, Savannah GA and beyond, pillar content could be the difference between paying for your website and your website paying you.
+When looking to rank high in search engine results, pillar content could be the difference between paying for your website and your website paying you.

 Are SEO keywords completely dead?

 Search engine optimized keyword strategy garnered positive results five years ago, but today keywords can potentially harm search rankings when they’re not correctly used.
 Conversely, SEO keywords should always be integrated into search marketing strategy.
 Even if not explicitly used, it’s important to have a clear path for keywords and key phrases for which your company would like to rank.

 SEO keywords or key phrases no longer have to be an exact match, or even that close.
 Google, Bing and Yahoo are as smart as the end user when it comes to discerning the true meaning behind phrasing and content.